suvam0451/dhaaga/apps/mobile/README.md

 ### About

 This is the mobile app for this project.

-It uses React Native and Expo.
+It is built using React Native.

+## How to Develop

+### Pre-Requisites

+#### Expo Account

+Dhaaga is a pure expo project.

-It has no native code components.
-So, you don't need Android Studio and/or XCode installed to get started with the project.
+So, you don't need Android Studio and/or
+XCode installed to get started.

+#### App Secrets

+You would need a mastodon app client id and secret.

+Nothing extra is needed to develop for misskey and it's forks.

 ### Configuring

+To ensure that the app built by you does not overwrite the app published by the developer, you would need to change the following, in `app.config.ts`:

+- `config.android.package`
+- `config.ios.bundleIdentifier`
+- `config.name`
+- `config.slug` (this is what you want to name the project in Expo/EAS)
+- `config.extra.easprojectId` (this is the uuid of the project in Expo/EAS)
+    - If you have your own uuid, replace here
+    - Otherwise, ignore

+### Running the Development Server

+- Simply grab the `DevClient` apk from the most recent releases and install it in your phone.
+- From your computer, run `yarn` to install dependencies (root folder).
+- Then, jump into this directory *(apps/mobile)* and run `yarn dev`
+- Open the DevClient, and scan the QR code generated in your terminal.

+That's it!

+Your JS changes will now be reflected in the DevClient.

+### How to Compile

+A compilation is necessary when

+1. You need to build the app (or, bump version and make a new release)
+2. There are changes in native libraries used by the project
+    1. The same DevClient only works until there are no changes to the native library dependencies.

+When it comes to compiling, you have two choices:

+1. Use Expo EAS to produce your build
+    1. (No Android SDK/ XCode needed on your local PC)
+    2. Expo account required
+2. Compile the build on your local machine
+    1. Android SDK, JDK, XCode etc. needed

+### Configuring

-To ensure that the app build by you does not conflict with the app distributed by the developer, you would need to change the following, in `app.config.ts`:
+To ensure that the app built by you does not overwrite the app published by the developer, you would need to change the following, in `app.config.ts`:

 - `config.android.package`